genesiscommunitysuccess/docs/docs/01_getting-started/05_use-cases/postgres-data-pipeline/05_deploy.md

     - deploy
 ---

-To deploy your application using the genesis plugin, see this [guide](../../../../getting-started/quick-start/run-the-application-docker/).
+To deploy your application using the Genesis plugin, see this [guide](../../../../getting-started/quick-start/run-the-application-docker/).

 To install your application to a remote server, see [this manual installation guide](../../../../getting-started/prerequisites/manual-installation/).